vigimite/aqueducts/ARCHITECTURE.md

   - single file
   - directory
 - Delta table
-- ODBC query (NOT IMPLEMENTED YET)
+- ODBC query

-An Aqueduct destination is the target for the execution of the pipeline; the result of the final stage that was executed is used as the input for the destination to write the data to the underlying table/file.
+An Aqueduct destination is the target for the execution of the pipeline.
+The result of the final stage that was executed is used as the input for the destination to write the data to the underlying table/file.

 #### File based destinations